-Our outlook for 2020 reflects our current visibility and expectations based on market factors, such as currency movements, macro-economic factors, and end-market demand.
-In particular, end-market demand may be impacted by factors beyond our control, such as the recent spread of the novel coronavirus.
+Our outlook for 2021 reflects our current visibility and expectations based on market factors, such as currency movements, macro-economic factors, and end-market demand.
+In particular, end-market demand may be impacted by factors beyond our control, including the ongoing COVID-19 pandemic.
 Our ability to meet our expectations are subject to numerous risks, including, but not limited to, those described in Item 1A - Risk Factors.